|This page is current as of December 2023.

-Best Commentaries on Exodus
+Best Commentaries on Each Book of the Bible.

 Brevard S. Childs – The Book of Exodus (The Old Testament Library).
 There is near-unanimous praise for this volume by Brevard Childs even though it comes from the critical stream.
 Jim Rosscup of The Master’s Seminary recommends it with a caveat, saying it is “suitable for scholars or intense, advanced students who have discernment to weigh what is good and what is subjective theory pressed in.”
 This seems like a must-have commentary for the preacher, but he will want to have others available besides.
 It is probably not as useful or appropriate for the casual reader.
-(Amazon)
+(Amazon, Logos)

 John L. Mackay – Exodus (A Mentor Commentary).
 The commentators on commentaries say that this volume is equally useful to both pastors and lay readers and that it is especially strong in the area of application.
 This praise is perhaps especially noteworthy when it comes to the Old Testament narratives since they do not always lend themselves to easy and natural application, at least compared to, say, the New Testament epistles.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 J. Alec Motyer – The Message of Exodus (The Bible Speaks Today).
 Though this commentary is quite short compared to many (a necessity due to the format of the BST series) it still receives many accolades.
 Keith Mathison says that “on almost every page, the reader finds helpful insights into the meaning of the second book of Moses” while Derek Thomas says (alliteratively) that it is superb, scholarly, simple, and sensible.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)